You-ne/2600_Forensic_Tool/NOTES.md

     Specifi the output dir desired by the user.
 If none, create ./Fouined

 -c --config
     Specify the config file path.
 By default, will look in present directory.
-If none precised and found, all modules are on
+If not precised and not found, all modules are on.